ramitg254/neovim-setup/README.md

 # neovim-setup
-Add these files to .config/nvim
+Add these files to .config/nvim except plugin directory and source them accordingly